riow1983/Coursera-PMP/README.md

 - App just displays a recommended nursery school ranking for a user and does not have any responsibilities or guarantees for receiving approval.

 ## e.
 High-level risks
-- Chage in application requirements.
+- Change in application requirements.
 (Online application, sort ranking not required any more)
 - Inadequate knowledge/skills to develop app.
 - Running cost of app.
 - Lack of added values.
 - High variance between municipalities in terms of collectable information from the internet.
+- High variance between parents in terms of factors to be considered.
 - Legality and/or difficulty of web scraping.

 ## f.
 Summary milestone schedule